vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/7-Feedback/_index.md

 ### Suggestions & Expectations

-- **Suggestions to improve the internship experience:**
-  Build alumni network for former interns to network.
-Support certification preparation for outstanding interns.

 - **Would you like to continue this program in the future?**
   Yes!
-Would like to continue contributing to FCJ community, could participate as mentor for future interns.
+Would like to continue contributing to FCAJ community, could participate as mentor for future interns.

 - **Other comments:**
-  Thank you to the entire FCJ and AWS team for providing a wonderful internship.
-The knowledge and experience gained during these 12 weeks will be an important foundation for a Cloud Computing career.
+  Thank you to the entire FCAJ and AWS team for providing a wonderful internship.
+The knowledge and experience gained during these 14 weeks will be an important foundation for a Cloud Computing career.
 Special thanks to the mentor for patiently guiding and sharing valuable experience!